 Chemical toilets present a risk to the surrounding environment and must be managed accordingly.
 Chemical toilets must be kept within the site camp (not be linked to the storm water drainage system), on a level surface and secured from blowing over.
 Chemical toilets must be regularly emptied, and the waste disposed of at an appropriate wastewater disposal/ treatment site.
 Care must be taken to prevent spillages when moving or servicing chemical toilets.
-Ablutions should be further than 30m from watercourses.
+Ablutions should be further than 10m from aquatic buffer area.